fjij/Evalculator/README.md

 # evalculator
 It's a calculator that uses javascript's built in eval() function.
+The project runs as a desktop program using electron/react + node.js.

 ## Download
 Click ["Releases"](https://github.com/fjij/evalculator/releases) to download Windows versions of this project.
 Otherwise follow the build instructions down below.